moverlin/moverlin.github.io/Research.md

 <img align="right" width="500" src="./pictures/Reconfigurable_microgrids_Xia_ECCE.png">

 I am interested in the operation of low voltage microgrids.
-In particular, I am interested in their stable operational states which are reconfigurable and robust.
+In some of my research I have investigated stable operational states which are reconfigurable and robust.
+More specifically, I am interested in a single-family home as a case study- one which includes 1 or 2 electric vehicles, a rooftop solar system, and perhaps other sub-systems which may be installed inside a modern all-electric home.

 ### Relevant Publications